“I’m busy – just send me an email.”

 “OK I get that.
 So AFLAC has small policies to pay your deductibles/copays and give you a little spending cash.
 This is like AFLAC on steroids: it costs more, but it pays A LOT more.

 It’s designed to keep cash coming into the business so you can make payroll, hire extra help, and keep the business running.
-Plus if you don’t end up needing it, all the money you’ve paid is refunded at retirement.
+Plus if you don’t end up needing it, all the money you’ve paid is refunded.
 That’s why it’s so popular in your industry.
 [Ask for the appointment]

 “I’ll explain this to the employees and let you know who’s interested”